 Passionate About Disability Inclusion

-Diana is available for conference keynotes, district trainings, and one-on-one coaching for educators, families, and businesses, looking to maximize their inclusion efforts in the lives of their students, loved ones, and community members.
+Diana is available for powerful keynotes, district trainings, podcast interviews, and consulting for educators, families, and businesses, looking to maximize their inclusion efforts in the lives of their students, loved ones, and community members.

 Going Beyond Awareness in Schools